Carolina Panthers vs. Atlanta Falcons NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Over/under insights

-- Carolina and its opponents have gone over the current 42.5-point total in five of 12 games (41.7%) this season.
+- Carolina and its opponents have combined to score more than 41.5 points in five of 12 games this season.

-- The 48.8 points per game these two squads have allowed their opponents to score this season are 6.3 more than the 42.5 over/under in this contest.
+- Atlanta's games have gone over 41.5 points in seven of 12 chances this season.

+- This contest's over/under is 7.3 points fewer than the 48.8 these two squads combine to give up per game in 2021.

-- The Panthers and their opponents have scored an average of 44.4 points per game in 2021, 1.9 more than Sunday's total.
+- Panthers games this season feature an average total of 44.4 points, a number 2.9 points higher than Sunday's over/under.

 Panthers stats and trends

-- In Carolina's 12 games this year, it has five wins against the spread.
+- Carolina has five wins against the spread in 12 games this year.

-- The Panthers have been favored by 2.5 points or more five times this season and have covered the spread in two of them.

-- Carolina has gone over the point total in 41.7% of its opportunities this year (five times in 12 games with a set point total).
+- Carolina's games this year have hit the over five times in 12 opportunities (41.7%).

-- Carolina is 3-1 against the spread and 3-1 overall when the team amasses over 367.1 yards.
+- In games that Carolina picks up over 367.1 yards, the team is 3-1 against the spread and 3-1 overall.

-- The Panthers have turned the ball over 20 times this season, eight more turnovers than the Falcons have forced (12).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Carolina's matchup with the Falcons.